American Bankers Association requires MICR toner to produce Iron Oxide signal strength of 50.

-Canadian and European banks require a signal strength of 80.
+Canadian, European and other foreign banks require signal strength of 80.

-The iron oxide in most regular laser printer toner cartridges has an approximate signal strength of 30.
+Iron oxide in most regular laser printer toner cartridges is approximately 30.

-Signal strength of our specially formulated CheckToner™ MICR is up to 114.
+Signal strength of CheckToner™ specially formulated MICR is up to 114.

 We test every batch of our MICR toner.
 We reject any MICR toner with a signal strength below required levels.